ToxicPine/zkpa/README.md

 1. Using recursive proofs to allow image edits, without permitting deceptive edits, by keeping the edit history public.
 This will be like ZkMic.
 2. Setting-up a secure authority to maintain and verify against the camera blacklist.
+3. Get an audit.
+4. Improve proof times.
+5. Build some SDKs for verification.
+6. Arbion's secret plans.